 In a paper recently published in Seminars in Oncology Nursing, researchers summarized risk factors of skin cancer and introduced skin protection methods.

-Genetic factors can strongly influence the cancer risk.
-For example, having a naturally fair skin tone, light colored eyes, blonde or red hair, and many moles can increase the risk.
+Genetic factors can strongly influence cancer risk.
+For example, having a naturally fair skin tone, light-colored eyes, blonde or red hair, and many moles can increase the risk.

 Ultraviolet (UV) exposure is another important risk factor.
 Nearly all skin cancers are related to UV exposure.
 UV exposure can stimulate damage to skin cells and DNA and indicate cell death.

-People with skin cancer history have higher risks to get a second cancer, especially skin cancers, but also bone cancer, breast cancer, kidney cancer, prostate cancer and thyroid cancer.
+People with skin cancer history have higher risks to get second cancer, especially skin cancers, but also bone cancer, breast cancer, kidney cancer, prostate cancer, and thyroid cancer.